 If you select “Not now”, then you will keep the current version and no changes will be made.
 You can return to this dialog to do the update at any later time.

-Note: The update mechanism described here only updates the Canopy GUI itself.
+Note: The update mechanism described here only updates the Canopy GUI application itself.
 It does not modify your Python User Python Environment.
 This ensures that GUI updates will not impact any code you are running.
 To update your User Python Environment, please see Package Manager